seferagic/-cloud-computing-project/README.md

 ### GitHub Webhook
 Using GitHub Webhooks, we can create http requests after a specific event has happend.
 In our case, we got two  webhooks, one for pushes on the dev branch and one for pull requests.

 First we need to get the IP and port from the eventlistener:

 `kubectl get svc/el-cd-listener -n tekton-demo`
 ```
 NAME             TYPE           CLUSTER-IP   EXTERNAL-IP      PORT(S)                         AGE
 el-cd-listener   LoadBalancer   10.76.8.90   35.226.176.142   8080:32540/TCP,9000:30752/TCP   48s
 ```

+Then we go to our app repo, under "Settings > Webhook"

 ### GitHub Action
 GitHub Actions can be created by creating a YAML-File int the .github/workflows/ directory.
 All YAML-Files in this directory will automatically be executed as actions.